Atluzka/account-gen-bot/README.md

 Many more features to come.

 ## How to use?
-Its simple, all you have to do is put your accounts into the accounts folder, user:pass or mail:pass.
-They need to be in a .txt file otherwise the bot cant find them.
-There is also a example.txt file inside accounts folder.
+Its simple, create your bot in discord.dev.
+Put the discord bot token into config.json file then put your guild-id that your bot is in and you're done.
+To add accounts simply create .txt files and put your accounts in them mail:pass or user:pass.
+You can also add full capture there, since the bot copies the full line and sends it to the user who generated the account.

 To generate accounts just use

-    /gen [name of the text file, without the .txt at the end]
+    /gen [name of the text file, without the .txt at the end] /pgen - for premium users

 You can also check stock by doing /stock